 AWS Lambda, with its Event-driven approach and flexibility, is an excellent choice for automating a variety of business operations that do not require the use of a full server at all times.
 This may involve conducting scheduled jobs that undertake infrastructure cleanup, processing data from forms provided on your website, or transferring data across datastores on demand.

-AWS Lambda enables you to effortlessly automate your IT processes thus helping to save your time so that you can focus on developing business logic.
-There are no servers to maintain or provision with AWS Lambda.
-All you have to do is upload your code, and everything needed to execute and scale it is handled for you with high availability.
-You just pay for the computations that you utilize.
+It enables you to effortlessly automate your IT processes thus helping to save your time so that you can focus on developing business logic.
+There are no servers to maintain or provision; all you have to do is upload your code, and everything needed to execute and scale it is handled for you with high availability.
+You pay for the computations that you utilize.

 Supported Languages and Runtimes